 He was transported to St. Elizabeth Hospital.

-Detective Sieber and died the next day, October 11, 1929, of “shock and loss of blood.”
+Detective Sieber died the next day, October 11, 1929, of “shock and loss of blood.”

-Detective Sieber was survived by his wife, Marie (62), and sons, Martin E. J. Sieber (24) and Phillip P. Sieber (23).
-A Requiem Mass at St. Augustine Church was celebrated by his brother, Father Joseph S. Sieber, on October 14, 1929.
-Detective Sieber was buried on October 14, 1929 at the Calvary Cemetery.
+Detective Sieber was survived by his wife, Marie Sieber (62), and sons, Martin E. J. Sieber (24) and Phillip P. Sieber (23).
+His brother, Father Joseph S. Sieber, celebrated a Requiem Mass at St. Augustine Church on October 14, 1929.
+He was buried immediately thereafter at the Calvary Cemetery.

 If you have information, archives, artifacts, or images of this officer and/or incident, please contact the Greater Cincinnati Police Museum’s Memorial Committee at Memorial@Police-Museum.org.